 To date, the Board has approved up to \$1.2 million to support 51 city-initiated improvements and \$370,000 for OCTA initiated improvements.
-The City of Anaheim postponed development of eight stops and will move forward in a future funding cycle.
+The City of Anaheim postponed development of eight stops.
 Of the remaining 43 stops, 14 stops have been completed and the remaining 29 stops are in the project closeout process.
 Closeout of all projects is anticipated next quarter.
 OCTA initiated improvements were originally programmed to support the "Text for Next" program.
-However, these funds were ultimately reallocated (in 2015) to support OCTA's mobile ticketing application (app) development.
-A meeting is scheduled with local agencies on August 17, 2018, to gage interest and need for the next cycle of Project W funding.
-For additional details see page 31.
+However, these funds were ultimately reallocated (in 2015) to support OCTA's mobile ticketing application.